 - Up to 5 Years in Prison

 - Up to $250k in Fines

-Begin to Build Your Confidential Attorney-Client Relationship with a Free Consultation
+Begin to Build Your Confidential Attorney-Client Relationship with Your Consultation

 If you’ve been accused of a conspiracy charge, it is vitally important that you speak with an attorney capable of providing you with a strong legal defense.
 These crimes are serious, but a good defense can go a long way towards seeing charges dismissed or reduced.

-To schedule a free consultation and discuss your legal options in more detail, please contact the Law Office of Diane C. Bass today at 949-577-8368.
+To schedule your consultation and discuss your legal options in more detail, please contact the Law Office of Diane C. Bass today at 949-577-8368.